snufkinwa/algostack/README.md

 - Solution code.
 - Detailed comments and explanations to walk you through the approach.

-### 3. Assessment Practice

-This section is all about getting you ready for the real deal.
-You’ll find timed exercises that simulate the environment of an actual technical assessment, with guidance and tips for tackling each type of problem (Data Structures & Algorithms, SQL, APIs).

 ## Learning Resources

 I’m using **InterviewCake** and **Zenva** as my main learning resources.
 They’re fantastic for breaking down complex topics into digestible lessons and actionable examples.